Ngā mate e kitea ana pea i te whakamātau poka rekereke Disorders screened for in the heel prick test (newborn blood spot screening)

 All of the screened disorders are rare.
 They are usually inherited from one or both parents.
 Your first pēpi (baby) may not have a disorder, but you may have pēpi in the future who are born with a disorder.
 Different genetic conditions cause each disorder and affect important processes in the body.

-About metabolic disorders
+About the disorders

 Disorders can vary in: